 50 Degrees North has pledged to donate a percentage of our annual profit to Arctic conservation efforts, with particular emphasis on protecting the habitat of the majestic Polar Bear - the symbol of the Arctic with its content being a gauge of our success in fighting dangerous climate change.

 We also aim to source local products and services as part of our daily office procedures.
 We use local printers and buy locally.
-Everyone in our office either walks, cycles or travels by public transport to work.
+We have a ban on single use coffee cups in our Melbourne office with a 50DN Keep Cup fund.